niru32868/CSCI4448Project/README.md

 **Actors**:admin, user

 **Funtionality**:
-                  1.item The admin, users can sign up 1.item The admin, users can log in 1.item The admin, users can see posts 1.item The admin, users can edit posts 1.item The admin can add users
+                  1. item The admin, users can sign up
+                  1. item The admin, users can log in
+                  1. item The admin, users can see posts
+                  1. item The admin, users can edit posts
+                  1. item The admin can add users
-                  1.item The admin, users can post votes 1.item The admin can managae the black list and the white list 1.item The admin, users can search posts
+                  1. item The admin, users can post votes
+                  1. item The admin can managae the black list and the white list
+                  1. item The admin, users can search posts